Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Evaluation of LLM Legal Summarization with

 \rev{\textbf{GPT-4.1 performs best on residual facts evaluation, with GPT-5 close behind.} Both models tend to capture more non-checklist details than other models.
-On average, the residual ratio $r$ (the proportion of residual content in the whole summary, Eq. \ref{eq:gavel-ref-score}) is 18.7\% for GPT-4.1 and 18.4\% for GPT-5.
-These are the only two models that exceed the human residual ratio of 11.1\%; the next highest model, Claude Sonnet 4, is only 7.3\%.
-As a result, GPT-4.1 and GPT-5 obtain the highest $S_\text{residual}$ of 17.2 and 14.6, respectively.
-However, these values are still below 20, indicating that the overlap between human residual facts and the residual facts captured by the models remains limited.}
+On average, the residual ratio $r$ (the proportion of residual content in the whole summary, Eq. \ref{eq:gavel-ref-score}) is 18.4\% for GPT-4.1 and 18.6\% for GPT-5 (as shown in Figure \ref{fig:model_residual_proportion}).
+These are the only two models that exceed the human residual ratio of 11.1\%.
+As a result, GPT-4.1 and GPT-5 obtain the highest $S_\text{residual}$ of 17.3 and 16.7, respectively.}

-\textbf{Surprisingly, GPT-5 has the lowest writing-style rating, while Gemini and Claude models are the most human-like.} Claude Opus 4.1, Sonnet 4, and Gemini 2.5 Pro all achieve an $S_\text{style}$ of 71.0, whereas GPT-5 scores lowest at 59.1.
-As shown in Fig. \ref{fig:summary_example}, GPT-5 often ignores the instruction to write in narrative form, instead producing sectioned, checklist-style summaries, and tends to be verbose on 32K-128K cases---sometimes close to 1,000 words when the corresponding human summary is around 700 words (Fig. \ref{fig:length_vs_perf_heatmap}).
-All models become less human-like on longer cases (256K–512K).
-Human summaries in these bins are about 1,200 words, while proprietary models (excluding GPT-5) typically produce 500–800-word summaries, even with 1M context LLMs.
+\textbf{Surprisingly, GPT-5 has the lowest writing-style rating, while Gemini and Claude models are the most human-like.} As shown in Fig. \ref{fig:summary_example}, GPT-5 often ignores the prompt to write in narrative form, instead producing sectioned, checklist-style summaries.
+It is also verbose on 32K--128K cases, sometimes approaching 1,000 words when the corresponding human summary is around 700 words (Fig. \ref{fig:precision_recall_length_heatmap}).
+All models become less human-like on longer cases (256K--512K): human summaries average about 1,200 words, while proprietary models, excluding GPT-5, typically produce only 500--800 words, even with 1M-context LLMs.